maferland/seshat/README.md

 ### Bonus

-- Allow a visitor to create an account
+- Have a great UX / UI
 - Testing of your web app
 - Add whatever you think is necessary to make the app awesome ✨